eitansuez/istio-troubleshoot/docs/controlplane-health.md

     - Frequency of deployment changes (adding, removing, updating)
     - Frequency of mesh configuration changes
     - Service discoverability scope (use sidecar resources)

+- Review control plane metrics - istiod footprint, and envoys Then apply sidecar resources to the ensemble and measure the improvement.